Pat-Groesser/docker-symfony-test/README.md

 ---

+###Prerequisites

+Before starting the project installation you need to ensure you have a version of [docker engine and docker-compose](https://docs.docker.com/compose/install/) installed on your computer.

 ### Installation

 The recommended way to use Easy Symfony is to first fork this repository.
 To do so please refer to the [github article](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository) that gets